anttonalberdi/distillR/README.md

 # distillR

 distillR is an R package for distilling functional annotations of bacterial genomes and metagenomes into meaningful quantitative metrics defined as Genome-Inferred Functional Traits (GIFT).
-The package relies on a curated database of >300 metabolic pathways to calculate standardised genome-inferred functional traits using KEGG and Enzyme Commission (EC) identifiers. distillR can process functional annotations from complete bacterial genomes, incomplete bacterial genomes derived from genome-resolved metagenomics, and gene expression data associated with those genomes.
+The package relies on a curated database of ~500 metabolic pathways and gene clusters (collectivelly refered to as 'bundles') to calculate standardised genome-inferred functional traits using KEGG and Enzyme Commission (EC) identifiers. distillR can process functional annotations from complete bacterial genomes, as well as incomplete bacterial genomes derived from genome-resolved metagenomics.
 The package can provide genome-specific as well as community-level estimations of functional traits to facilitate downstream statistical analyses.

 ## Quickstart
 The package distillR contains mock data and the GIFT database required to test all functions.